 A fast shutter speed helps create a sharp photo.
 At least, it can help when the risk of blur comes from motion, either the camera moving or the subject of the photo moving.

-But sometimes you might want to deliberately slow down the shutter speed.
+But sometimes, you might want to deliberately slow down the shutter speed.
 You might be wanting to get that silky look to moving water during daylight.
 You might want to magically remove people from a photo, making the Lincoln Memorial look like it’s deserted.
-Or you might want to be able to use a wide-open aperture in lighting that would ordinarily too bright to do so, like shots of a sunrise.
-Or if you’re shooting video, you might want to lock in a specific shutter speed like 1/30, 1/50, or 1/60 to get more natural-looking footage.
+Or you might want to be able to use a wide-open aperture in lighting that would be ordinarily too bright to do so, like shots of a sunrise.
+Or, if you’re shooting video, you might want to lock in a specific shutter speed like 1/30, 1/50, or 1/60 to get more natural-looking footage.
 If you’re taking photos in relatively bright light, you might not be able to get the shutter speed low enough even if you use the smallest aperture available on the lens.

 In all of these scenarios, a neutral density filter, or ND filter, can come to the rescue.
 Quite simply, a neutral density filter blocks some of the light from reaching the sensor (or film, for that matter).
 It does it with a neutral gray that, ideally, doesn’t add a color tint.
 A standard neutral density filter affects the entire frame equally.
 A graduated neutral density filter is darker on one side and lighter on the other, with a smooth transition between, which is most often used for darkening skies.